Frequently asked questions for the Transition to Professional Practice Program (TPPP)

 You can edit most sections and contact details within the application form until the applications close.
 Refer to the Recruitment Timeline and key dates within the Applicant Handbook (PDF 1264KB).

-If you are not successful in meeting all requirements of your qualification and are required to sit a supplementary exam (or similar), any offer of a TPPP position will stand providing you successfully fulfil these requirements and gain registration a minimum of two weeks prior to your employment commencement date.
+If you are not successful in meeting all requirements of your qualification and are required to sit a supplementary exam (or similar), any offer of a TPPP position will stand providing you successfully fulfil these requirements and gain registration a minimum of four weeks prior to your employment commencement date.

 If you cannot evidence successful completion of your qualification with sufficient time for you to meet the pre-employment requirements, the provisional offer will be withdrawn and no further offer will be made.